istio/istio.io/content/help/bugs/index.md

 ---
 title: Reporting Bugs
-description: What to do when you find a bug
+description: What to do if you find a bug.
 weight: 35
 aliases:
     - /bugs.html